grindthemall/logstashsetup/README.md

 # logstash setup
-Logstash configuration that handles Nginx logs, and data being pulled from MongoDB
+Logstash configuration that handles Nginx logs, data being pulled from MongoDB, and data being pulled from the influxdb telegraf agent

-I have posted my Logstash config file that pulls data from two sets of Kafka topics for processing.
+I have posted my Logstash config file that pulls data from multiple Kafka topics for processing.

 The first set is data being sent from a MongoDB into Kafka, and is processed in one manner.
 The second set is data from my Nginx front end servers.
+The other sets are syslog and secure messages from all my servers THe final set is telegraf monitoring agent data

 The config file is pretty extensively commented so check that out first (lskafka.conf attached to this repo).